nRF24/RF24Ethernet/README.md

 ### Updated 2026:

-RF24Ethernet now supports the lwIP stack!
+RF24Ethernet now supports the lwIP stack and native Zephyr networking!

 Faster devices (>50mHz) will automatically use the lwIP stack instead of the uIP stack, providing a better, faster and more reliable way to connect.

-To define manually, define USE_LWIP 1 or edit the RF24Ethernet.h file and add define USE_LWIP 1
+To define manually, define USE_LWIP 1 & define RF24ETHERNET_USE_UDP 1 or edit the RF24Ethernet.h file and add define USE_LWIP 1, define RF24ETHERNET_USE_UDP 1

+To use native Zephyr networking, define USE_LWIP 2 and define RF24ETHERNET_USE_UDP 1

 RF24Ethernet requires the RF24, RF24Network and RF24Mesh libraries